ukwa/domain-crawler/README.md

 #### UKWA in-scope surts file

-For DC2024, the 'in-scope' surts file from the DC2022 AWS crawl has been used.
-Specifically, `dc-seeds$ cp dc-seeds-2022/surts-heritrix/excluded-surts.txt dc-seeds-2024/excluded-surts.txt`.
+For DC2025, the 'in-scope' surts file from the DC2024 AWS crawl has been used.
+Specifically, `dc-seeds$ cp dc-seeds-2024/excluded-surts.txt dc-seeds-2025/`.

 #### UKWA excluded surts file

-The same approach has been taken for the 'excluded' surts file - specifically `cp dc-seeds-2022/surts-heritrix/surts.txt  dc-seeds-2024/surts.txt`.
+The same approach has been taken for the 'excluded' surts file - specifically `cp dc-seeds-2024/surts.txt  dc-seeds-2025/`. **The 2024 version was then processed with the `convert_to_surt_format.py` script to correct the entry format.**

 #### Submit surts to heritrix

 Once the surts files have been created/updated as necessary, they are added to the crawler by:
-* `source aws_dc2025_crawler08-prod.env && cp ~/github/dc-seeds/dc-seeds-2024/surts.txt ${HERITRIX_SURTS_PATH}/`
+* `source aws_dc2025_crawler08-prod.env && cp ~/github/dc-seeds/dc-seeds-2025/surts.txt ${HERITRIX_SURTS_PATH}/`
-* `source aws_dc2025_crawler08-prod.env && cp ~/github/dc-seeds/dc-seeds-2024/excluded-surts.txt ${HERITRIX_SURTS_PATH}/`
+* `source aws_dc2025_crawler08-prod.env && cp ~/github/dc-seeds/dc-seeds-2025/excluded-surts.txt ${HERITRIX_SURTS_PATH}/`

 This copies these two 'surts' .txt files into the heritrix surts directory, as defined in the .env file.